buildout/buildout/README.txt

 I expect that, for many Zope packages, we'll arrange the package projects in subversion as buildouts.
 To work on the package, someone will check the project out of Subversion and build it.
-Building it will assemble all of packages and progras needed to work on it.
+Building it will assemble all of packages and programs needed to work on it.
 For example, a buildout for a project to provide a new security policy will include the source of the policy and specifications to build the application for working on it, including: